Killianoc/demo/README.md

 to a spring context, which can be quite useful for autowiring a service or other items, as is seen in this project.
 It also allowed me to use the @Slf4j annotation for logging, which is convenient for quick logging in the application.

+Satisfaction factors:

+100% Satisfaction - Person is sitting with all of original group and got desired seat 50% Satisfaction - Person is not sitting with original group, but got desired window seat 25% Satisfaction - Person is not sitting with original group, nor did they get their desired seat.
+Lucky to get on plane.